SunXQlab/stMLnet/README.md

 * `code` contains all functions of stMLnet to analysis cell-cell interactions <br>

 See detials therein.

+We also provide a web-based application to demonstrate the functionality and visualization of stMLnet, available at www.stmlnet.top/net.

 ## Contact
 If you have questions or suggestions for imrpoving stMLnet, please contact Xiaoqiang Sun via sunxq6@mail.sysu.edu.cn.